Minimalism: What Is The Best Number Of Shoes to Own?

 It’s not about deprivation but about making thoughtful choices.
 Quality, versatility, and purpose should guide your collection.

-I hope this post added value to your important quest to find the best number of shoes to own to help simplify your life.
+I hope this post added value to your vital quest to determine the optimal number of shoes to own and simplify your life.

 Less is always more.